finos/vuu/docs/trees/aggregates.md

 Aggregates are mathematical operations we perform on the leaf nodes within a tree, that we want to display on the branch rows of a tree.

-Typically aggregrates are used to display sums or counts of values, we support the following types:
+Typically, aggregrates are used to display sums or counts of values, we support the following types:

 | Aggregate Type | Value | Description                                           |
 | -------------- | ----- | ----------------------------------------------------- |